J-Siu/ng2-simple-global-lib/README.md

   - Update to support Angular 4.3.1.
 Please use previous version for Angular 2.x.x.
 - 8.2.0
   - Support Angular 8.2.0
-  - Switch to Angular Cli for faster future update.
+  - Switch to Angular Cli for faster update.
-  - Include example in project
+  - Include example

-## License
+### License

 The MIT License